GLOBAL MARKETS-Stocks, yields fall; data suggests U.S. economy cooling

 By Caroline Valetkevitch

-NEW YORK, April 4 (Reuters) - World stock indexes declined on Tuesday, with Wall Street well into negative territory in afternoon trading, while the U.S. dollar fell to a two-month low and Treasury yields eased after data suggesting a cooling in the U.S. labor market.
+NEW YORK, April 4 (Reuters) - World stock indexes declined on Tuesday, with all three major U.S. stock indexes ending lower, while the U.S. dollar fell to a two-month low and Treasury yields eased after data suggested a cooling in the U.S. labor market.

 The U.S. Labor Department report showed U.S. job openings in February dropped to the lowest level in nearly two years.